Benelli889/zm-api/README.md

 Example how to use the Zoneminder API

-It only works if you have installed both Zoneminder and the baudneo mlapi repositories (https://github.com/baudneo)
+For proper functioning, it is necessary to have both Zoneminder and the baudneo mlapi repositories installed. (https://github.com/baudneo)